 Skip to main content

 New to heat pumps?
-This quick guide explains how they work, when they’re a good fit, and how they interact with your EPC rating and running costs.
+This 2026 guide explains how they work, when they make sense, the £7,500 grant available, and how they boost your EPC rating and cut bills.

 Heat pumps are one of the biggest changes in home heating in decades – but they’re still unfamiliar to many homeowners.